LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-3-Starting-the-compiler.md

 ### The power of structure

 Here, I hope it starts to become clear why we separate the `compiling` from the `lexing` and `parsing` stages.
 Once we have the **structure** of the expression, it's much easier to decompose the compilation into leaf nodes, such as a single letter, and composing nodes which hold collections of other nodes.
-Once we have these two types, we can simply tell composing nodes how to group its children, and tell leaf nodes the expected compiled form.
+Once we have these two types, we can simply tell composing nodes how to group their children, and tell leaf nodes the expected compiled form.

+Having this separation of concerns will make life a lot easier for use when we introduce more complicated structures.